css4j/css4j-awt/README.md

 AWT utilities for CSS4J.
 Licence is BSD 3-clause.

-Please refer to the `css4j` or `css4j-dist` repositores for build instructions.
+Please refer to the `css4j` or `css4j-dist` repositories for build instructions.